-ORCA OceanWatch is an exciting initiative aimed at involving seafarers in the collection of data on whales, dolphins and porpoises (collectively known as cetaceans) that they encounter whilst out to sea.
+ORCA OceanWatch is an exciting initiative involving seafarers in the collection of data on whales, dolphins & porpoises that they encounter whilst out to sea as well as educating bridge crews about the risk of ship strike (whales being hit by ships).

 The event aims to raise the profile of British and European cetaceans while collecting a large amount of data over a concentrated period of time.
 The data will also contribute to the National Whale and Dolphin Watch in collaboration with Sea Watch Foundation.

 This analysis is produced by ORCA each year and is based on marine mammal data collected by seafarers, wildlife officers and Marine Mammal Surveyors recording their sightings during a concentrated 9 day period.